Consumer Debt: Types, Advantages, and Disadvantages

 Risks of Consumer Debt

-On the flip side, consumer debt has a few disadvantages as well, which we list below.
+On the flip side, consumer debt has a few disadvantages as well, such as:

 Overspending